Skip to Content

 You need to bear in mind that dietary guidelines:

-• are government recommendations set for a respective country according to cultural taste preferences and current research.
+• Are government recommendations set for a respective country according to cultural taste preferences and current research.

-• for populations are very different to individual eating styles especially when you are managing a chronic health condition like heart disease.
+• For populations are very different to individual eating styles especially when you are managing a chronic health condition like heart disease.

-• are merely a framework for healthy populations on what foods can be included in an individual diet.
+• Are merely a framework for healthy populations on what foods can be included in an individual diet.

-• do not take into consideration health conditions, metabolic rate, physical activity levels, or individual food tastes and preferences.
+• Do not take into consideration health conditions, metabolic rate, physical activity levels, or individual food tastes and preferences.

 If the dietary guidelines aren’t necessarily the end-all-be-all nutrition gospel, then is there anything wrong with trying the Paleo diet if you have heart problems?